filecoin-project/specs/validation.md

 - The state transitions are done correctly:
   - All messages are valid
   - Each message executes correctly and produces a receipt matching the corresponding one in the receipt set
+    - For more information on message execution, see [the state machine spec](state-machine.md).
   - After all messages are applied, the resultant state root matches the one in the block

 Once the block passes validation, it should be added to the local datastore, even in the case where we don't accept it right now.
 Future blocks from other miners may be mined on top of it and in that case we will want to have it around to avoid refetching.
 Blocks a certain distance from the current chain height may be dropped (exact number TBD, but blocks that havent been included after several days may be purged).